MysticMoonlight/EndlessMod/editions/libre-labs.md

 ### Recent Changes ###
 Latest version: 1.17.1-libre-labs3_r5 (Updated on August 21, 2021)

-**WARNING: The previous world will not be supported.
+**WARNING: The previous world will not be supported which was existed before 1.17.1-libre-labs2.
 You need to start new world due to major mod list changes.**

 * Added [Textile Backup](https://modrinth.com/mod/textile_backup), allowing you to back up the world in case something goes wrong
 * Removed obsolete mod from list completely